September 12, 2023

 World of Hyatt offers a variety of benefits to its elite members, including bonus points, room upgrades, free breakfast and waived fees.
 Here are the benefits of Hyatt elite status at each level.

 The lion’s share of elite benefits kick in when you attain Hyatt Globalist.
-The perks you enjoy as a Globalist are well worth the effort of attaining this top tier.
+The perks you enjoy as a Globalist are well worth the effort.

 Yes, World of Hyatt is free to join.
 You can enroll here.